mass-Eve/programming-with-C/09-Structures/Structures/1-basics.md

 * What if I want to store the details of 1000 such peoples ?
 Certainly, we can do copy paste, can't we ?
 But what about 10,000 such people ?
 Maybe, the limit has arrived !!

 * In such cases, it is ideal to use a structure.
-A *structure* allows us to group the related variables into one and we can create multiple instances of that strcuture intead of creating multiple variables with similar looking identifiers, which makes things confusing.
+As, a *structure* allows us to group the related variables under one single identification (or name) and we can create multiple instances of that strcuture intead of creating multiple variables with similar looking identifiers, which makes things confusing.

 ## Creating Structures